ng-Classic/ng-classic/aio/content/guide/file-structure.md

 <div class="alert is-helpful">

-New Angular projects use strict mode by default.
+New Angular Classicprojects use strict mode by default.
 If this is not desired you can opt out when creating the project.
 For more information, see [Strict mode](guide/strict-mode).